jestsi/TranslateUncorrectLayout/README.md

 Arguments can be specified at startup.
 If any value of the parameter is not correct, it will be replaced by the standard one.

-+ `-key {a-z}`  (Default 'T') Specifies the key for the key combination that causes the translation.
++ `--key|-k {a-z}`  (Default 'T') Specifies the key for the key combination that causes the translation.
-+ `--sp-key Alt/Shift/Ctrl/Win` (Default 'Alt') Specifies an additional key for the keyboard shortcut that causes the translation.
++ `--sp-key|-spk Alt/Shift/Ctrl/Win` (Default 'Alt') Specifies an additional key for the keyboard shortcut that causes the translation.
-+ `--culture-file %path%` (Default './') Specifies the location of the layout remapping configuration file
++ `--culture-file|-cf %path%` (Default './') Specifies the location of the layout remapping configuration file
-+ `--console-hide true/false`  (Default 'true') Hide the console window if the value is true, but if an error occurs, the console window will be shown
++ `--console-hide|-ch true/false`  (Default 'true') Hide the console window if the value is true, but if an error occurs, the console window will be shown
-+ `--culture-generate true/false`  (Default 'true') Generate `culture_info.json`
++ `--culture-generate|-cg true/false`  (Default 'true') Generate `culture_info.json`
++ `--one-key|-ok true/false` (Default 'false') Use for disable shortcut and enable translate only on one key

 #### ⚒️ TODO ⚒️
 + Add app in tray / create another GUI repository based on this